devart-ai-connectivity/mcp-server-postgresql/README.md

 ## Licensing and activation

-Devart MCP Server for PostgreSQL requires the corresponding Devart ODBC Driver for PostgreSQL to establish a connection.
+Devart MCP Server for PostgreSQL is distributed as a free single-source MCP Server.

+To establish a real connection to PostgreSQL, the server requires the corresponding [Devart ODBC Driver for PostgreSQL](https://www.devart.com/odbc/postgresql/), which is a paid product.

-- Devart MCP Server for PostgreSQL: activation details are documented separately
-- Devart ODBC Driver for PostgreSQL: required for connectivity
-- A 30-day free trial is available for the required driver
+A 30-day free trial is available for the Devart ODBC Driver for PostgreSQL.

 See the product page and documentation for the latest installation and activation details.